lavaeater/turbo-rocket-ultra/README.md

 ## Roadmap

 ### Up next

+### TODO:
+* Introduce Ashley <- done
+* More variables to be able to control aspects of game, such as linear drag etc.  <- "done"
+* Better controls, as in mouse aim perhaps? <- done
+* Ability to enter vehicles and drive around / shoot from.

+# Later dude
+* Draw a sprite for the character
+* Textures and sprites?

+## Shooting from a platform

+## Walking is different from flying

+A flying ship obviously behaves differently from a walking character. <- did some things on this

 One idea is that we could try to implement some kind of AI, something that can steer the ship.
 But Neural Networks are very difficult to implement.